-- Introduce any new activity gradually so that your body has time to adjust.
-Begin with the rule of "little and often."
+- Introduce any new activity gradually so your body has time to adjust - begin with the rule of "little and often”

-- Start with 10-20 minutes of activity every other day.
+- Start with 10 to 20 minutes of activity every other day

-- And don’t forget to check in with your health team before starting any new activity.
+- And remember to check in with your health team before starting any new activity

 Experiment with some of these ways to stay active

-- Yoga - as stress can make the symptoms of balance and dizziness disorders worse, the meditative aspect of yoga can be helpful to reduce anxiety.
+Stress can make the symptoms of balance and dizziness disorders worse.
+The meditative aspect of yoga can be helpful to reduce anxiety.
 Additionally, some poses help develop a strong core which helps improve balance.
-Look for introductory DVDs at the library or online to start practicing at home or join a class.
+Look for introductory DVDs online or at the library to start practicing at home, or join a class.

-- Pilates – many of the moves of this structured method of exercise will challenge your balance, core strength, stability, posture and flexibility.
-Pilates has been shown to improve balance in older adults.3
+Many of the moves of this structured method of exercise will challenge your balance, core strength, stability, posture and flexibility.
+Pilates has been shown to improve balance in older adults.

 Certified instructors can be found through the Pilates Method Alliance.